VeriSilicon/acuity-models/README.md

 ## Acuity Model Zoo

-Acuity model zoo contains a set of popular neural-network models created or converted (from Caffe or Tensorflow) by Acuity toolset.
+Acuity model zoo contains a set of popular neural-network models created or converted (from Caffe, Tensorflow, DarkNet or ONNX) by Acuity toolset.

 ### Model Viewer
 Acuity uses JSON format to describe a neural-network model, and we provide an [online model viewer](https://verisilicon.github.io/acuity-models/viewer/index.html) to help visualized data flow graphs.
 The model viewer is inspired by [netscope](http://ethereon.github.io/netscope/quickstart.html).